 Starting a cannabis company in Colorado?
 We’ve put together a state-specific guide covering everything from available license types to fees, regulations, and what you should include in a Colorado cannabis business plan.
 Jump to a section by clicking below, or go straight to our sample cannabis business plan.

 Thanks to amendment 64’s passage in 2012, Colorado adults 21 and over can possess up to 1 ounce of flower or 8 grams of concentrate for recreational use.
-Recreational dispensary sales could hit $1.3 billion in the state this year.
+Recreational dispensary sales could hit $2.1 billion in 2021.
 Businesses can grow and sell medical and recreational marijuana and products, as long as edibles aren’t shaped like a fruit, animal, or person.

 Colorado issues licenses for five broad categories of cannabis businesses: retail stores (aka dispensaries), cultivation facilities (aka grow operations), infused product manufacturers (e.g., extracts or edibles), transporters, and testing labs.
 In Colorado, cannabis business licensees must follow state-mandated protocols for waste disposal, operating hours, recordkeeping, packaging, signage, advertising, and more.

 Dispensary/retail store: This is a storefront where patients/consumers can purchase marijuana if they are 21 or older and have valid ID, and a doctor’s certification for medical marijuana.

 Marijuana cultivation facilities: These businesses, also called grow operations, grow cannabis plants indoors or outdoors.
 Marijuana is then either sold through a dispensary or sold to an infused product manufacturer.